muratk3n/thirdwave/en/README.md

 Better off fighting off the high Ph of Venus atmo, or build a Stanford Torus than doing all that monkey shit.
-Plus even if atmo was solvable, low grav is not, long-term, ur bones will still melt
+Plus even if atmo was solvable, low grav is not, long-term, ur bones will still melt.
+These people are insane.

 ---